EOFY Offer: 90% off your plan for your first 3 months

 Key takeaways

-• Choose a mobile accounting app with automated bank feeds and receipt capture technology to eliminate manual data entry and maintain accurate financial records while you're on the go.
+• Automated bank feeds and receipt capture technology reduce manual data entry and help keep your financial records accurate while you're on the go.

-• Prioritise apps with real-time financial dashboards and cloud-based security features so you can make informed business decisions from anywhere while keeping your data safe and automatically backed up.
+• Real-time financial dashboards and cloud-based security give you the confidence to make informed business decisions from anywhere.

 Managing your mobile business

-Mobile accounting apps let you manage your business finances from your phone or tablet, wherever you are.
-You can send invoices, track expenses and monitor cash flow right when you need to.
+A mobile accounting app lets you manage invoicing, expenses, and cash flow from your phone or tablet.
+You can track expenses, monitor cash flow, and send invoices right when you need to.

-Small business owners are often on the move, whether meeting clients, working on-site or travelling between jobs.
-If you have an office, you probably spend most of your time elsewhere.
+Small business owners are often on the move.
+Whether you're meeting clients, working on-site, or travelling between jobs, you probably spend most of your time away from a desk.

 Mobile bookkeeping app or mobile accounting app?

 Mobile bookkeeping apps and mobile accounting apps are often the same thing.
-While bookkeeping and accounting have different technical meanings, app developers use these terms interchangeably.
+While bookkeeping and accounting have different technical meanings, app developers tend to use these terms interchangeably.

 Key features to look for in a mobile accounting app